-Buckingham is unique.
-It is the only independent university in the UK with a Royal Charter, and probably the smallest with around 2,000 students (approx 1,300 on campus).
+The University of Buckingham is unique.
+It is the only independent university in the UK with a Royal Charter, and one of the smallest with approximately 3,300 students.
 Honours degrees are achieved in two intensive years of study.
-We keep class sizes small, with a student:academic staff ratio of 11.4:1 and the Oxbridge style tutorial groups are often personalised and always exhilarating.
+We keep class sizes small, with Oxbridge style tutorial groups which are personalised and exhilarating.

 The University campus is well known for being one of the most attractive locations in the region.
 The Great Ouse river, home to much wildlife, winds through the heart of our campus.
 Much of our teaching takes place in our restored buildings such as the Franciscan Building, formerly a friary, and, Chandos Road Building, a converted turn-of-the-century milk factory, while students can also enjoy the Hunter Street Library, once military barracks.

 Each student mixes with over 100 other different nationalities and so being at Buckingham is just like being in a mini global village.
 These contacts, acquaintances and friendships, carry on long after life at Buckingham is over.
 Our graduates find jobs all over the world, and the friendships they make here go a long way to broadening their experience and to giving them links that, possibly, no other university can do at such an intense level.